KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 Finally, we say that a point $$u$$ sees disk $$i$$ if it sees at least one point on the boundary of disk $$i$$.

-The naïve way (this is starting to sound like a leetcode session, but I promise that it won’t be a leetcode problem in the end) is to check every disk, $$i$$, and see if it’s blocked by some other disks.
+The naïve way (this is starting to sound like a leetcode session, but I promise that not everything in this post is a leetcode problem) is to check every disk, $$i$$, and see if it’s blocked by some other disks.
 To do this, we look at the two tangent lines of disk $$i$$ from our location.
 Since our location and that of the disk’s is known, we can model these lines by two numbers (or an interval):